lowRISC/qemu/docs/opentitan/pyot.md

   The option names are the same ones as the script option switches, please refer to the Usage section for details.

+* `virtual`
+  This section defines virtual tests, as a mapping.
+  Each entry defines the name of the virtual test to create and the actual test binary to execute.

+  This enables testing the same binary in multiple configurations, using different options and settings.

+  Virtual tests can be filtered and configured as any regular tests.

 * `include`
   This section contains the list of tests to be run.